IQAIcom/prompt-weaver/README.md

 ### The "Magic" of Inference

 You don't need to manually define interfaces.
-Just pass a schema.
+Just pass a schema, and `format()` automatically validates and enforces type safety.

 ```typescript
 import { z } from 'zod';